5 Simple Tips For a Wealthy Life – How to Live a Rich Life, Without Lots of Money

 Redefine wealth to include; health, satisfaction and joy.

 5. Give to others; it’s remarkable how helping someone out improves your well being.
 Think small, not big, even a smile or holding the door for someone can make you feel connected.
 The perfect antidote to feeling poor and sorry for yourself-serve others.
 Visit a homeless shelter, help out at your church or synagogue.
 Find your cause and contribute your time.
 You’ll be too busy to feel “poor”.
+Understand that FIRE – financial independence, retire early isn’t the secret to happiness.

 Try a bit more natural living and a bit less synthetic.
 Build your wealth in life and appreciate the free gifts at your disposal.
 Redirect your mind from “poor me” to “look at the great gifts I already have”.